 Eventually, the osteophytes narrow the spinal canal, putting pressure on the nerves and causing pain.
 The narrowing mostly happens in the cervical and lumbar region, where the space is more restricted.

 In the cervical region, there are higher chances of it pressing on the spinal cord, leading to severe spinal cord dysfunction, known as myelopathy.
 You might have shooting pain in the arms and legs and difficulty walking.
 Check if your handwriting is growing worse or if you are having trouble with your shirt buttons.

-If it pinches the nerve roots, it causes cervical radiculopathy; even herniated discs can cause this.
+If it pinches the nerve roots, it causes cervical radiculopathy.
+Even herniated discs can cause this.
 You will be able to feel the pain along the pinched nerve.
-You may even feel a tingling or numbness in the fingers and pain in the upper back.
+You may even feel a tingling or numbness in the

 Don’t lift a heavy weight alone.
 Get some help.